AdobeDocs/experience-manager-64.es-ES/help/forms/using/protect-document-on-behalf-of-another-user.md

 ---
-title: Protect un documento en nombre de otro usuario
+title: Proteger un documento en nombre de otro usuario
 seo-title: Protect a document on behalf of another user
 description: Aprenda a utilizar las API para proteger un documento en nombre de otro usuario sin obtener los permisos para editar el documento.
 seo-description: Learn how to use the APIs to protect a document on behalf of another user without attaining the permissions to edit the document.